 Nanit provides your eye in the sky with a wall-mounted, over-crib camera and monitoring unit.
-Easy to install, you pair it with your Apple or Android device, and you’re all set.
+It’s easy to install.
+Simply pair it with your Apple or Android device, and you’re all set.

-Soothe baby back to sleep from the comfort of your bed with the two-way talk function.
-Or tell an older toddler to lie down and go back to sleep instead of playing with his teddies.
+Soothe your baby back to sleep from the comfort of your bed with the two-way talk function.
+Or tell an older toddler to lie down and go back to sleep instead of playing with their teddies.

-You won’t miss a moment of baby’s day, or night, with the saved videos.
-You can also share all this with family, by granting them access to the monitor.
-A bonus is you can restrict this as and when you want, so Grandma can watch only when you want her to.
+You won’t miss a moment of your baby’s day, or night, with the saved videos.
+You can also share videos and images with family by granting them access to the monitor.
+A bonus is you can restrict this whenever you want, so Grandma can watch only when you want her to.

 - Dashboard tracks sleep patterns and gives you a report.

 - It can be accessed from anywhere.